ginsengtime/quartz/content/hypothes.is/The One Thing You Need to Learn to Fight Information Overload.md

 ## Highlights
 - Thus, difficulty is a strong filter for reading.
-Length may be a good heuristic, too, because it requires sustained mental effort — another source of difficulty. — [Updated on 2020-12-09 13:33:08](https://hyp.is/o1ZGCDnXEeuPDn9AqN0THQ/leananki.com/fight-information-overload/)  — Group: #Public
+Length may be a good heuristic, too, because it requires sustained mental effort — another source of difficulty. — [Updated on 2020-12-09 13:33:08](https://hyp.is/o1ZGCDnXEeuPDn9AqN0THQ/leananki.com/fight-information-overload/)  —